89luca89/distrobox/README.md

 # Distrobox

-Use any linux distribution inside your terminal.
+Use any Linux distribution inside your terminal.
-Distrobox uses `podman` or `docker` to create containers using the linux distribution of your choice.
+Distrobox uses `podman` or `docker` to create containers using the Linux distribution of your choice.
-Created container will be tightly integrated with the host, allowing to share the HOME directory of the user, external storage, external usb devices and graphical apps (X11/Wayland) and audio.
+The created container will be tightly integrated with the host, allowing sharing of the HOME directory of the user, external storage, external USB devices and graphical apps (X11/Wayland), and audio.

 ---